waffle-iron/DAO-1.0/README.md

 Token Sale contract, used by the DAO to sell its tokens and initialize its ether.

 ### SampleOffer.sol
-Sample Proposal from a Service Provider to the DAO.
+Sample Proposal from a Contractor to the DAO.
 Feel free to use as a template for your own proposal.

 ### ManagedAccount.sol
 Basic account, used by the DAO contract to separately manage both the rewards and the extraBalance accounts.